mt-support/tribe-ext-maps-openstreetmap/README.md

 * Enable zoom control - Show or hide the zoom control buttons on the map on the single event page and on the venue page.
 * Default zoom level - Sets the default zoom level for the map on the single event page and on the venue page.
 * Default height of map - Sets the height of the map container on the single event page and on the venue page.
-* Use latitude and longitude* - Instead of the venue address use the latitude and longitude which is saved with the event.

 *Note: The venue page and the usage of latitude and longitude requires [Events Calendar PRO](http://m.tri.be/k0).